 - Authors Licensing and Collecting Society – “We make sure you receive the money you’re entitled to as a writer when someone copies or uses your work.
 We collect money from all over the world, then pay it to our members. ” Similar to Access Copyright, but based in UK.
 Canadians are eligible to join.

 Yes, I still buy books, even though there are few in the list below.
 Over time, I will add print and ebooks I’ve found most valuable.
-For now, though, I’m focusing on online resources.
+For now, though, I’m focusing on (mostly free) online resources.

 General Reference Works